luisdramirez/pSF-Toolbox/README.md

     -   `chunkTimeSeries`: Splits time series for parallel processing.
     -   `cpd2oct`: Converts pSFT bandwidth from cycles per degree of visual angle to octaves.
     -   `checkRequiredToolboxes`: Verifies that the required MATLAB Toolboxes are installed.
--   `/simulation/simulate_pSFT`: For generating synthetic tuning curves.
+-   `/simulation/simulate_pSFT`: Contained space for simulating pSFT.

 ## License